dougeby/IntuneDocs/intune/troubleshoot-conditional-access.md

   > [!NOTE]
   > Some device manufacturers encrypt their devices using a default PIN instead of a PIN set by the user.
 Intune views encryption using the default PIN as insecure and will mark those devices as noncompliant until the user creates a new, nondefault PIN.
 - An Android device that is enrolled and compliant might still be blocked and receive a quarantine notice when first trying to access corporate resources.
 If this occurs, make sure the Company Portal app is not running, then click the **Get Started Now** link in the quarantine email to trigger evaluation.
 This should only need to be done when conditional access is first enabled.
-- An Android device might prompt the user "No certificates found" and not be granted access to O365 resources.
-The users must enable the Enable Browser Access option on the enrolled device as follows:
+- An Android device that is enrolled and compliant might prompt the user "No certificates found" and not be granted access to O365 resources.
+The user must enable the Enable Browser Access option on the enrolled device as follows:
 1.Launch the Company Portal app.
 2.Go to the Settings page from the triple dots (...) or the hardware menu button.
 3.Press the Enable Browser Access button.